OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 The same programming flaws may affect both Android and iOS apps to some degree, so we'll provide an overview of the most common vulnerability classes frequently in the general section of the guide.
 In later sections, we will cover OS-specific instances and exploit mitigation features.

-### Injection Flaws
+### Injection Flaws (MSTG‑ARCH‑2 and MSTG‑PLATFORM‑2)

 An *injection flaw* describes a class of security vulnerability occurring when user input is inserted into back-end queries or commands.
-By injecting metacharacters, an attacker can execute malicious code that is inadvertently interpreted as part of the command or query.
+By injecting meta-characters, an attacker can execute malicious code that is inadvertently interpreted as part of the command or query.
 For example, by manipulating a SQL query, an attacker could retrieve arbitrary database records or manipulate the content of the back-end database.

 Vulnerabilities of this class are most prevalent in server-side web services.
 Exploitable instances also exist within mobile apps, but occurrences are less common, plus the attack surface is smaller.